deepdrive/deepdrive/README.md

 #### Cloud

-We've tested on Paperspace's ML-in-a-Box Linux public template which already has Tensorflow installed and just requires
+We've tested on Paperspace's ML-in-a-Box Linux public template with a P6000 which already has Tensorflow installed and just requires

 ```
 python install.py